George Coppin: Australia

 The partnership of Brooks and Coppin was dissolved in 1859 and Coppin, having become security for a large sum in connection with the Melbourne and Suburban railway, was in financial difficulties again.
 The line was sold and he became freed from his liability.
 In 1862 he built the Haymarket Theatre on the south side of Bourke Street, and in 1863 Mr and Mrs Charles Kean played a season there.

 Coppin initially made his reputation as an actor but, after he had been a few years in Australia, management took up increasing amounts of his time.
 He was a comedian, who starred in parts like Paul Pry, Bob Acres, and Lancelot Gobbo.
 He also played Aminadab Sleek in The Serious Family, Mawworm in The Hypocrite and Tony Lumpkin.
 James Smith, a critic of his time, spoke of his success in presenting "the ponderous stolidity and impenetrable stupidity of certain types of humanity—the voice, the gait, the movements, the expression of the actor's features, were all in perfect harmony with the mental and moral idiosyncrasies of the person he represented, so that the man himself stood before you a living reality".

 In 1864 Coppin again lost his money and went to the United States.
 At a farewell dinner he was presented with a cheque for £300 and was given a public reception when he returned in 1866.
 He joined Harwood, Stewart, Hennings and Bellair in the management of the Theatre Royal chain, and, although they lost heavily at times, Coppin's record from this point is one of increasing prosperity.
 He was lessee of the Prince of Wales briefly 1867–68, followed by Willian Dind, who quit the business when that theatre was destroyed by fire.

-In 1869 Coppin spearheaded The Old Colonists’ Association of Victoria, which received a government grant of land in North Fitzroy for the establishment of safe, dignified, affordable housing for needy early settlers at a time when there was no social welfare system of any kind.
+In 1869 Coppin spearheaded The Old Colonists' Association of Victoria, which received a government grant of land in North Fitzroy for the establishment of safe, dignified, affordable housing for needy early settlers at a time when there was no social welfare system of any kind.

 In 1869 Coppin purchased the property "Invergowrie" in Hawthorn in Melbourne's inner east, and soon subdivided the large landholdings, establishing two streets through the area, namely Coppin Grove and Shakespeare Grove.
-(The joke has been made that Coppin named the two streets after his two favourite thespians.)
+(The joke has been made that Coppin named the two streets after his two favourite actors.)
 Despite the land subdivision, "Invergowrie" survives at 21 Coppin Grove, (Note: Coppin Grove became notorious in 2020 as the scene of a stabbing spree in which two women were fatally attacked.) and is regarded as one Hawthorn's most important historical buildings.
 Coppin Street, Richmond was also named after George Coppin.